-In an acoustic communication system, the channel can be observed only in a limited band of frequencies supported by the transducer.
-As a result, the observable response will be smeared, as illustrated in Fig.10.
-It is important to make the distinction between the natural channel paths of the channel (Fig.9), and the samples of the observable response (Fig.10).
+It is important to make the distinction between the natural channel paths of the channel (Fig. 15.9), and the samples of the observable response (Fig. 15.10).
 The latter are often referred to as the channel taps.
 It is also important to note that the path gains can be very stable, while taps may exhibit fast variation.
-Such behavior is explained by the fact that each tap contains contributions from all the paths, wherein each path carries a pulse of finite duration and a different delay that is varying in time.
-An example of tap variation is shown in Fig.13, which we will discuss later when we address channel fading.
+Such behavior is explained by the fact that each tap contains contributions from all the paths, wherein each path carries a pulse of finite duration and a different delay that varies in time.
+An example of tap variation is shown in Fig. 15.13, which we will discuss later when we address channel fading.

-Multipath propagation creates a frequency-selective channel distortion, which is evident as the variation of the transfer function in Fig.10.
-As a result, some frequencies of a wideband acoustic signal will be favored, while
+Multipath propagation creates a frequency-selective channel distortion, which is evident as the variation of the transfer function in Fig. 15.10.
+As a result, some frequencies of a wideband acoustic signal will be favored, while others will be severely attenuated.
+Channel equalization has to be employed to deal with this type of distortion.